HarperDB/documentation/docs/developers/rest.md

 GET /Product?sort(+rating,-price)
 ```

-## Nested Attributes and Joins
+## Chained Attributes and Joins
-In addition to querying on top-level attributes, you can also query on nested attributes.
+In addition to querying on top-level attributes, you can also query on chained attributes.
 Most importantly, this provides "join" functionality, allowing related tables to be queried and joined in the results.
-Nested properties are specified by using dot syntax.
+Chained properties are specified by using dot syntax.
 In order to effectively leverage join functionality, you need to define a relationship in your schema:
 ```graphql
 type Product @table @export {
 	id: ID @primaryKey